luojiahai/luojiahai.github.io/content/cv/index.md

 author = 'luojiahai'
 +++

 This is simplified.
-Checkout my [cv](https://github.com/luojiahai/cv/) repository on GitHub for the fully compiled [pdf](https://github.com/luojiahai/cv/raw/main/cv.pdf) file and source code.
+Checkout my [cv](https://github.com/luojiahai/cv/) repository for a fully compiled CV in [pdf](https://github.com/luojiahai/cv/blob/main/cv.pdf) and the source code in LaTex.

 ## Profile